blaenk/blaenk.github.io/provider/notes/game-development.markdown

 # Architecture

+## New Approach

+I'm taking a step back from the overly general architecture discussed in the following sections, consisting of "components everywhere" and a very loose, omnipresent event system that sacrificed the type system.
+I originally chose to create my engine from scratch because I wanted to use this as a learning experience, but also to have absolute control over what I want to create.
+However, I'm well aware of the countless games that roll their own engine only to still be working on the engine for years with no game --- oftentimes the primary motivation for creating the engine --- to show for it.
+I don't want that to happen here.

+My opinion is that this tends to happen because people want to make their engine be everything: fully cross-platform and fully general so that it can scale from a mobile F2P game to a next-gen racing game and further still to an FPS.
+I'm reminded of the days of the Quake 3 engine, which --- despite [my limited experience with it](/work/#the-instagib-project) --- didn't seem to strive to be everything for everyone, and yet many people adapted it to accommodate all manner of different game types.

+There is clearly a balance between creating a game and creating a general engine.
+The end goal is the game, but it's not necessary to completely sacrifice good software architecture practices, specifically those associated with game engine design (e.g. components, event systems, etc.).

+The approach I'm going to try now is to focus on creating a game, leaning towards a game-specific engine, while being sensitive to potential refactorings.
+These potential refactorings will be a lot clearer to me than to write them from the beginning, since I will have a concrete example of exactly where and why they might be useful.

+Anyone who has ever tried to learn anything about game engine design is familiar with the ever-present author disclaimer that goes something like "keep in mind this works in our particular engine, but circumstances in your engine may differ."
+Being new to game engine design, the task of designing a well architected, flexible engine from the start seems too open-ended.
+That's why I'm taking this approach, in order to help guide the process.

 ## Components

 Every `Actor` has a collection of `Component` objects which compose to define the whole of a particular `Actor`, including its attributes and behavior.
 Some `Components` are tied to a specific `Engine` subsystem, such as `RenderableComponent`.
 All these do is notify the particular subsystem of their existence so that they can be used.
 For example, the `Renderer` subsystem would receive the event from a `MeshComponent` and so would update its list of meshes to render on the next frame.